-The new specialty antepartum unit located in the Sue & Bill Gross Women’s Pavilion at Hoag Hospital Newport Beach on the 4th floor is a 14-bed haven for high-risk obstetric patients who require inpatient services.
-These special patients, previously mixed in with laboring and delivering moms on the 5th floor, are now cared for on a dedicated unit with new equipment and specially trained nurses.
-The specialized approach to care in the antepartum unit includes daily rounds by a clinical pharmacist, a gestational diabetes educator and a perinatologist in addition to the patient’s private obstetrician.
+Hoag’s unique antepartum unit on the 4th floor of the Sue & Bill Gross Women’s Pavilion at Hoag Hospital Newport Beach is a 14-bed haven for high-risk obstetric patients who require inpatient services.
+These patients get the specialized care they need on a dedicated unit with state-of-the-art equipment and specially trained nurses.
+Care in the antepartum unit includes daily rounds by a clinical pharmacist, a gestational diabetes educator and a perinatologist in addition to the patient’s private obstetrician.

 Comfortable and quiet, this unit has immediate access to operating rooms in the event of an emergency.
 The 36 additional beds on this floor are used for gynecologic oncology and surgical patients.

-OB Triage and “NEW” Obstetric Emergency Department (OB ED)
+Labor, Delivery, Recovery (LDR), OB Triage and Obstetric Emergency Department (OB ED)

-Hoag’s 18 private LDR (labor, deliver, recovery) suites are found on the fifth floor of the Sue & Bill Gross Women’s Pavilion at Hoag Hospital Newport Beach.
-These lovely suites provide comfort during labor and quickly transform into fully equipped delivery rooms for childbirth.
+Hoag’s 18 private LDR (labor, deliver & recovery) suites are on the fifth floor of the Sue & Bill Gross Women’s Pavilion at Hoag Hospital Newport Beach provide comfort during labor and quickly transform into fully equipped delivery rooms for childbirth.
 The LDR unit has three C-section rooms and is staffed round-the-clock with anesthesiologists.